Trump Backs Proposed TikTok Deal With Oracle, Walmart

 Just a day earlier, the U.S. Commerce Department said it would bar TikTok from U.S. app stores as of late Sunday.
 Further restrictions that would prevent TikTok from accessing essential internet services in the country would go into effect on Nov.
 12. The deal Trump signed off on would allow TikTok's U.S. operations to keep functioning.

-Commerce is imposing similar restrictions on WeChat, although all of those restrictions go into effect Sunday night at 11:59 p.m.
+The Commerce Department is imposing similar restrictions on WeChat, although all of the restrictions on WeChat are set to go into effect Sunday night at 11:59 p.m.

 Earlier Saturday, WeChat users asked a U.S. judge to block the moves targeting the app, saying they would restrict free speech.
 WeChat is an all-in-one app with instant-messaging, social media and other communication tools.
 The U.S. government argued that it is not restricting free speech because WeChat users still “are free to speak on alternative platforms that do not pose a national security threat.”